-The Government is currently consulting on the proposal to establish an Independent Fiscal Institution as part of New Zealand’s fiscal policy framework.
-Public submissions close on 24 October 2018.
+The Government recently consulted on the proposal to establish an Independent Fiscal Institution as part of New Zealand’s fiscal policy framework, and is now considering public submissions.

 About the discussion document

-The Government’s discussion document, New Zealand’s Fiscal Policy Framework: Establishing an Independent Fiscal Institution was released on 12 September 2018.
+The Government’s discussion document, New Zealand’s Fiscal Policy Framework: Establishing an Independent Fiscal Institution, was released publicly on 12 September 2018.